penpot/penpot-plugin-starter-template/README.md

 npm run dev
 ```

 Once the server is running, open your web browser and go to `http://localhost:4400` to view your plugin in action.
-Now is ready to be loaded in Penpot.
+Now it is ready to be loaded in Penpot with the url `http://localhost:4400/manifest.json`.

 ## Development